Kyle Cody: Professional career

+Texas Rangers

 The Texas Rangers then selected Cody in the sixth round, with the 189th overall selection, of the 2016 MLB draft.
 Cody signed and made his professional debut with the Spokane Indians where he went 2–5 with a 5.13 ERA over 47 1/3 innings.
 He split 2017 between the Hickory Crawdads and the Down East Wood Ducks, posting a combined 9–6 record with a 2.64 ERA over 126 innings between both clubs.
 He was named the Texas Rangers Nolan Ryan Pitcher of the Year for 2017.

 Cody missed the first three months of the 2018 season as he tried to rehab through right elbow inflammation.
 He made two rehab outings with the AZL Rangers in July, throwing 5 scoreless innings.
 He underwent Tommy John surgery on July 19, 2018, and missed the remainder of the 2018 season.
 Cody missed the entire 2019 season as he continued to rehabilitate following surgery.

 Cody was added to the Rangers 40–man roster following the 2019 season.
 On August 20, 2020, Cody was promoted to the major leagues.
 He made his major league debut the next day against the Seattle Mariners, pitching a scoreless inning of relief.
 Cody was named the Rangers Player of the Month for September 2020, and finished his first MLB campaign after posting a 1–1 record with a 1.59 ERA and 18 strikeouts over 22 2/3 innings.

 Cody opened 2021 by going 0–2 with a 7.94 ERA over 11 1/3 innings for Texas.
 On May 9, 2021, Cody was placed on the 60-day injured list with right shoulder inflammation.
 On September 29, 2021, Texas announced that Cody had undergone debridement surgery of the labrum in his right shoulder, and that he would miss the first half of 2022 as well.
 On November 19, 2021, Cody was designated for assignment and outrighted off the Rangers active roster.
-Cody split the 2022 season between the ACL Rangers and the Round Rock Express of the Triple-A Pacific Coast League once he returned from injury, going a combined 1–0 with a 2.67 ERA and 39 strikeouts over 30 1/3 innings.
+Cody split the 2022 season between the Arizona Complex League Rangers and the Round Rock Express of the Triple-A Pacific Coast League once he returned from injury, going a combined 1–0 with a 2.67 ERA and 39 strikeouts over 30 1/3 innings.

+Cody spent the 2023 season with Triple–A Round Rock, appearing in 33 games and registering a 5–4 record and 5.90 ERA with 65 strikeouts across 76 1/3 innings pitched.
+He elected free agency following the season on November 6, 2023.